 These classic grocery saving tips get you the best deal up front and eliminate the need to shop for the item later in the month (and usually shopping less means saving more).

 Stores base their weekly sales on three things:

-Items that fall in the first two categories won’t change much from store to store.
-Whether you shop at Kroger or Ralph’s or Albertson’s, it’s still summer (or autumn/winter/spring) and it’s still the start of the school year (or it’s Labor Day/Christmas/St. Patrick’s Day).
+Items that fall in the first two categories won’t change much between local grocery stores.
+As a result, Whether you shop at Kroger or Albertsons, it’s still summer (or autumn/winter/spring) and it’s still the start of the school year (or it’s Labor Day/Christmas/St. Patrick’s Day).

 The only difference you’ll find from store to store are the specific varieties of the items (like yellow squash versus zucchini) and the sale price.

 As for items that fall into the third category, you can usually switch up your meal plan based on what’s available.
-If you planned for chicken fajitas but pork is on sale, how about making carnitas instead?
+For instance, if you planned for chicken fajitas but pork is on sale, how about making carnitas instead?

 Side dishes and vegetables can easily be tailored to what’s on sale too, and by doing this faithfully each week, you could be saving a lot of money every month!